Dominick Cruz Discusses His Loss to Cody Garbrandt at UFC 207

 Prior to the defeat to “No Love”, Cruz had not been beaten since his guillotine loss to Garbrandt’s Alpha Male Gym partner Urijah Faber in 2007.

-When asked what his thoughts were on the loss now, Cruz explained:
+When asked what his thoughts were on the loss now, Dominick Cruz explained:

 “My thoughts are… I pretty much laid it all out right away, cos I wanted to do just that.I literally laid every ounce of every thought I had out there, at a point where I’m vulnerable.” cruz said.